New Zealand White Ensign: Use

 The 1968 regulations allow the White Ensign to be worn by commissioned vessels of the RNZN and flown at naval establishments.
 In current RNZN practice the White Ensign is worn only during daylight hours but in times of war it is worn continuously.
 All RNZN vessels are required to wear the flag, unless authorised by the Chief of Defence Force.
 When alongside, anchored or secured to a buoy vessels of the RNZN wear the White Ensign at the stern and the national flag as a jack at the bow.

 The White Ensign has been flown from the top of Auckland Harbour Bridge annually on 1 October since 2016 to mark the day the RNZN was founded.
 It is also flown on 6 February, alongside the Union Flag, United Tribes flag and the national flag, at Waitangi to mark Waitangi Day.
 New Zealand examination vessels are also entitled to wear the White Ensign, though no such vessels have operated since the disbanding of the Examination Service in 1944.
 In 1971, to commemorate the centenary of the Royal New Zealand Yacht Squadron, its flag officers (the three senior committee members: commodore, vice-commodore and rear-commodore) were granted the right to wear the White Ensign on vessels on which they are skipper; other member's vessels wear the squadron's blue ensign.

-In 1937 the RNZN was granted a Queen's colour, which serves a similar purpose to the colours of army regiments.
-The colour is a variation of the White Ensign with more square proportions and the addition of a device showing the crowned royal cypher of Elizabeth II encircled by the emblem and motto of the Order of the Garter.
-The Queen's colour originally showed a St George's Cross, in line with the Royal Navy White Ensign.
+In 1937 the RNZN was granted a King's colour, which serves a similar purpose to the colours of army regiments.
+During the reign of Queen Elizabeth II, the colour was a variation of the White Ensign with more square proportions and the addition of a device showing the crowned royal cypher of Elizabeth II encircled by the emblem and motto of the Order of the Garter.
+The King's colour originally showed a St George's Cross, in line with the Royal Navy White Ensign.
 When the colour was renewed in 1970 the design was changed to show the southern cross, in line with the New Zealand White Ensign.